VASP: History

 Under Wagner Canhedo, its new owner and president, VASP quickly expanded operations in the country and created international routes.
 Until VASP's entry into the international market, Varig had been Brazil's sole international airline since 1965.
 After many years of mismanagement, financial losses, debt and bad credit, in 2002 it cancelled its international operations to concentrate on the domestic market.
 VASP had fallen from the second to fourth place in the Brazilian airline market by then, flying an aging fleet of Boeing 737s (most of them in the obsolete −200 series) and Airbus A300s.

 The company faced its worst crisis in 2004 as new airlines rose in the country, which led to the suspension of service to many Brazilian cities and the cancellation of flights.
+On December 31, 2004 VASP began retiring their Boeing 737-300s.
 As a result, the airline's domestic market share fell to 10 percent.
 On 27 January 2005, Brazilian civil-aviation regulator DAC grounded the airline from operating scheduled services pending a financial investigation.
 VASP was allowed to operate charter services until April 2005, giving it a chance to prove its financial stability and retain its air-operator certificate.

+VASP operated Boeing 737-300s around early 1986 and they were officially retired in 2004.

 VASP had stopped flying altogether by December 2007, and was reduced to providing maintenance services to other airlines.
 Even during the worst of the company's troubles, its maintenance expertise and personnel had always been held in high regard.
 It had been operating under the new Brazilian bankruptcy law since July 2006, and had its recovery plan approved on 27 August of that year.
 However, VASP declared bankruptcy in 2008.

 In October 2020, nine of the company's planes (seven Boeing 737-200s and two Airbus A300s) had been grounded at Congonhas-São Paulo Airport since 2005 and were badly weathered and dilapidated; they began to be dismantled and sold for scrap at auction.
-Each plane in its current condition was estimated to be worth 30,000 to 50,000 Brazilian Reais (about US$6,000 to $10,000, as of 2025), considerably less than its monthly parking and storage fees.
+Each plane in its current condition was estimated to be worth 30,000 to 50,000 Brazilian Reals (about US$6,000 to $10,000, as of 2025), considerably less than its monthly parking and storage fees.
 The company's fleet of 27 planes had been grounded in similar circumstances since 2005 at several Brazilian airports.